Q: What is bus transportation like in Bielsko-Biala?

 Q:What can I buy in a pharmacy?

-A: During the month of June, July and August you are most likely to experience good weather with pleasant average temperatures that fall between 20°C and 25°.
+A: During the months of June, July and August you are most likely to experience good weather with pleasant average temperatures that fall between 20°C and 25°.
 Be aware, winter conditions, especially in Bielsko-Biala, which is located in a mountainous region, can be rough.
 That includes strong wind and snowy conditions.
 The average temperature for January is ‑3°C, but it can even fall to -25°C. The weather gets warmer after first three months of the year.
 During spring, rain is much more common, so an umbrella is definitely useful to have.

 ©2022 University of Bielsko-Biala.
 All rights reserved.